brainglobe/stack-to-chunk/README.md

 <!-- prettier-ignore-end -->

 > [!Warning]
-> This fork is solely here for the purpose of contributing back to the upstream `stack-to-chunk` repository.
-It's not a maintained fork and should not be used for any other purpose.
+> Don't delete this fork.
+It contains branches - `try-reading-gdrive` and `implement-downsampling` - which are being used for contributing back to the upstream `stack-to-chunk` repository.

 ## Contributing